alanbernstein/blog/content/posts/bike-microoptimization.md

 - Permanently-mounted, minimal, DIY rear fender (TODO photo)
 - [Removable front fender](https://www.rei.com/product/718391/sks-beavertail-fenders).
 I was planning to design and build my own until I found this, which took a surprising amount of searching.
 There are many variations on the removable bike fender, but this is the only one I know of that provides full protection, and has a sturdy mount.

+Had to design and print a tool: https://www.thingiverse.com/thing:4831058

 ![Overview]({{< imgPrefix >}}/bike-microoptimization/IMG_5258.25)